jeeescaribeiro-code/chamados-servicos/README.md

 It covers the complete data lifecycle: a web app writes structured data through a local API to a relational database, which then feeds a Power BI dashboard with KPIs like SLA compliance, cost by category, and team performance metrics.

-*For the live static demo, see [GitHub Pages](https://jeeescaribeiro-code.github.io/chamados-servicos).
-Full functionality requires local setup with Python and MySQL.*
+*Demo estática disponível no [GitHub Pages](https://jeeescaribeiro-code.github.io/chamados-servicos).
+Para usar a aplicação completa, execute o projeto localmente com Python e MySQL.*

 </div>